Policies & Procedures

 2. There are many different types of abuse that we look out for: physical, sexual, emotional and neglect.
 All play scheme workers should understand these types of abuse.

-3. All cases of suspect abuse should be immediately referred to the responsible leader, and NOT discussed with any other members of staff.
+3. All cases of suspect abuse should be immediately referred to the Safeguarding Lead or responsible leader, and NOT discussed with any other members of staff.
 Any member of staff who has the initial suspicion of child abuse must write a report and submit it to the manager within 24 hours.

 4. When a child discloses information, it is important for youth workers to: stay calm, listen and believe the child.
 Do not ask leading questions or put words into the child’s mouth.
 Note the main points calmly and accurately.
 Repeat only what the child has said and clarify to make sure you have understood the child correctly.
 Always use the child’s language.
 Never promise to keep the disclosure a secret.

 5. The manager will assess the situation and speak to the child.
 The responsible leader and Safeguarding lead will write a report on the incident and this report will be kept confidentially on file.

 6. The manager should contact either: a) Department of Social Services b) Police Child Protection Unit.